cryptpad/blog/source/_posts/The-Web-is-Not-Private.md

 >
 > --Quinn Norton

-While we must seek to use services with ethical foundations, we must also recognize that once we give up our data we are at the mercy of economics.
+While we must seek to use services with ethical foundations, we must also recognize that once we give up our data, we are at the mercy of economics.
 Companies that don't _extract maximum value_ from our data will eventually be acquired by those that do.

 ## Zero Knowledge